 Are you warm and toasty on this December 25th?
 George Washington sure wasn’t when crossing a half-frozen Delaware River today over 200 years ago.
 What else happened on this day in history?
 We link to the Library of Congress’ American Memory site for more.
 Then, in the news, archiving Bush administration e-mails may be delayed, due to technical and legal issues.
 We’re also reading about using Lincoln-Obama comparisons, Google Books for research, two Boston Tea Party tea chests on display, what writer-historians should check out at the annual meeting, a recent history hoax in the name of education, and finally, a report on maintaining digital resources.

 With over 90 exhibitors in attendance, stopping by the Exhibit Hall at the annual meeting is a must, and this year there is added incentive.
 Visit the AHA’s booth (419) in America’s Hall II to meet and discuss what's on your mind with some key AHA figures.
-The following people will be available at the booth at these dates and times:

-See below for the winners of the 2008 AHA Election.
+Here are the winners of the 2008 AHA Election.
 These individuals will begin their terms of office following the 123rd Annual Meeting in Washington, D.C.